Health & Wellness at Camp

 What if my camper needs to take regular medication while at summer camp?

 Families must list all prescription medication and over-the-counter medications on the Camper Health History form.
-All daily medications (including over the counter medications, vitamins, supplements, etc.) must have a valid prescription or administration instructions listed on the Camper Physical Form signed by the camper’s health care provider.
+All daily medications (including over the counter medications, vitamins, supplements, etc.) must have a valid prescription or administration instructions provided by the participant’s parent/guardian.

 Families must give all medication to the Health Team on Opening Day.
 The Health Team secures all medication in the Health Center and administers it each day.
 Outcamp trip medications are kept in med kits and administered by certified Wilderness First Responders or Wilderness First Aiders who have additional medication administration training.